Multiscale modeling of linear elastic heterogeneous structures via localized model order reduction: Introduction

+In view of future extensions of the method to the nonlinear case, we expect that the impact of incorporating the local deformation state of the structure of interest in the construction of the local reduced basis will be more significant.
+Also, the amplitude of the boundary conditions prescribed in the oversampling problem is relevant in nonlinear problems which may be challenging in the case of random boundary conditions.
+Due to the resemblance of the constructed empirical fine scale basis functions with hierarchical FE shape functions (see e.g.~\cite{ZienkiewiczTaylor2000}), it is then possible to incorporate strategies from the field of adaptive refinement ($p$-refinement).

 As an alternative to the decomposition outlined above, the generalized finite element method~(GFEM)~\cite{BabuskaGalozOsborn1994,BabuskaMelenk1997,BabuskaBanerjeeOsborn2004} can be used to construct a global approximation from local reduced spaces.
 To this end, local reduced basis functions are multiplied with standard finite element shape functions to create a partition of unity.
-This thus leads to a larger number of degrees of freedom in the resulting global approximation compared to the approach proposed in this work.

-In view of the extension of the method to the nonlinear case, we expect that the impact of incorporating the local deformation state of the structure of interest in the construction of the local reduced basis will be more significant.
-Also, the amplitude of the boundary conditions prescribed in the oversampling problem is relevant in the nonlinear case which may be challenging in the case of random boundary conditions.
-Due to the resemblance of the constructed empirical fine scale basis functions with hierarchical FE shape functions (see e.g.~\cite{ZienkiewiczTaylor2000}), it is then possible to incorporate strategies from the field of adaptive refinement ($p$-refinement).

 The remainder of this article is organised as follows.
 First, in \cref{sec:problem_setting_and_modeling}, the problem setting and full order model are described.
 The proposed method is explained in \cref{sec:multiscale_method}, comprising the construction of local approximation spaces in~\cref{sub:construction_of_local_approximation_spaces} and the assembly of the reduced order model in~\cref{sub:reduced_order_model}.
 Numerical examples illustrating the performance of the suggested approach are discussed in \cref{sec:numerical_experiments}.
 Concluding remarks and an outlook are given in \cref{sec:conclusion}.